albatros13/wikicite/README.md

 - Set PROJECT_HOME to point to your home location, e.g., GCloud bucket `gs://wikicite-1/`.
 - Set INPUT_DIR to the relative path to the directory containing Wikipedia dumps for parsing, e.g., `data/dumps`.
-- Set INPUT_OUT to the output folder, e.g., `data/`.
+- Set OUTPUT_DIR to the output folder, e.g., `data/`.

 We use constant `ext` to indicate which language we are working with, it is added as prefix to output file names.